-- (b) Slopes in excess of 20% sustained for 30,000 square feet or more. - (c) Wetlands as defined in the Federal Manual for Identifying and Delineating Jurisdictional Wetlands dated January, 1989, as amended. - (d) Land in the 100 year flood zone shown on FEMA Flood Insurance Rate Maps (FIRM), as revised. - (e) Land in rights-of-way or easements, but not including land in open space common open space easements under Chapter 315, Zoning, § 315-43. - (f) Lands in resource protection districts.
+- (a) Roads and parking as shown on the proposed plan. - (b) Slopes in excess of 20% that are sustained for 30,000 square feet or more. - (c) Wetlands as defined in the Federal Manual for Identifying and Delineating Jurisdictional Wetlands dated January, 1989, as amended. - (d) Land in the 100 year flood zone shown on FEMA Flood Insurance Rate Maps (FIRM), as revised.

+- (e) Land in rights-of-way or easements, but not including land in any type of eCommon Oopen Sspace easement. - (f) Lands in Rresource Pprotection Ddistricts.

-NET RESIDENTIAL DENSITY: The maximum number of dwelling units permitted on the tract or parcel of land proposed for any type of residential development shall be determined by dividing the net residential acreage of the tract or parcel by the zoning district minimum lot size for the zone in which the project is located.
-In no event shall the number of residential units exceed the density requirement limit of the zoning district in which it is located.
+NET RESIDENTIAL DENSITY: The maximum number of dwelling units permitted on the tract or parcel of land proposed for any type of residential development subdivision shall be determined by dividing the Nnet Rresidential Aacreage of the tract or parcel by the zoning district minimum lot size for the zone in which the project is located.
+In no event shall the number of residential units exceed the density limit of the zoning district in which it is located.

-OFFICIAL SUBMITTAL DATE: The time of submission of a pre-application plan, preliminary plan, or final plan shall be considered the submission date of the application for such plan approval to the Board, complete and accompanied by any required fee and all data required by these standards.
+OFFICIAL SUBMITTAL DATE: The time of submission of a pre-application plan, preliminary plan, or final plan shall be considered the submission date of the application for such plan approval to the Board Planning Board, if complete and accompanied by any required fee and all data_information supporting the application as required by these standards.